Roy-lab/SCOTCH_CPP/README.md

 ./run_tmi input/toy_tree.txt 120 2 -o output/ -a 10 -l 200
 ```
 - `input/toy_tree.txt` specifies the tree file, which contains file locations to individual task matrices (paths are relative to location of run_tmi executable location).
 - `120` is the number of features/columns in each task matrix, which has to be be the same across all tasks.
-This current version assume a symmetric matrix.
 - `2` = k, the smaller dimensions of U and V.
 -	[Optional] `-o output/` will put all output files to output/ directory.
 Check out the example output directory in the repo.
 By default output will be saved to current directory.
 -	[Optional] `-a 10` will set the alpha (strength of regularization to parent node) to be 10.
 Default is alpha = 10.